mwgeurts/viewray_mlc/README.md

 The computation applied in the tool is the 1D algorithm, in that the distance to agreement criterion is evaluated only along the dimension of the reference profile when determining *min{&Gamma;(Rm,Rc}&forall;{Rc}*.
 To accomplish this, the reference profile is shifted relative to the measured profile using linear 1D CUDA (when available) interpolation.
 For each shift, *&Gamma;(Rm,Rc}* is computed, and the minimum value *&gamma;* is determined.
 To improve computation efficiency, the computation space *&forall;{Rc}* is limited to twice the distance to agreement parameter.
 Thus, the maximum "real" Gamma index returned by the application is 2.

-## Compatibility and Requirements

-This tool has been tested with ViewRay version 3.5 treatment software and Sun Nuclear IC Profiler software version 3.3.1.31111 on MATLAB 8.3 and 8.4.
-The Parallel Computing toolbox (version 6.4 and 6.5 tested) and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).